+When sampling live animals, project evaluation by an animal welfare committee might be needed before applying for the sampling permit (e.g. Directive 2010/63/EU and transpositions to national legislations).
 Additional required permits might include transportation of samples from the site of collection to the temporary or permanent storage facility (including national tissue banks) within a country and weapons permits to use crossbow/rifle for remote biopsy.

-All these permits might be granted by different competent authorities (for ex: In Spain, Regional authorities are responsible to grant permits for strandings, National authorities for at-sea sampling and the "Guardia Civil" regulates the weapons licences required to use a crossbow or rifle).
+All these permits might be granted by different competent authorities (for ex: In Spain, several ethics committee can evaluate project for live animals, Regional authorities are responsible to grant permits for strandings, National authorities for at-sea sampling and the "Guardia Civil" regulates the weapons licences required to use a crossbow or rifle).